analogdevicesinc/ai8x-synthesis/openocd/README.md

 # Pre-built OpenOCD

+The [MSDK](https://analogdevicesinc.github.io/msdk/) includes debugger support.

-For your convenience, this folder contains the files and binaries needed to run OpenOCD for MAX78000 on macOS Catalina/Big Sur and on Ubuntu Linux 20.04 LTS, as well as 32-bit and 64-bit Raspberry Pi OS 10 “Buster”.
+For custom installations, and your convenience, this folder contains the files and binaries needed to run OpenOCD for MAX7800X on macOS Catalina/Big Sur/Ventura/Sonoma and on Ubuntu Linux 20.04/22.04 LTS, as well as 32-bit and 64-bit Raspberry Pi OS 10 “Buster” or 11 “Bullseye”.

 ## Using the Pre-built OpenOCD Binaries

-The `run-openocd-maxdap` and `run-openocd-olimex` scripts automatically select an appropriate binary and run OpenOCD with all arguments required for MAX78000.
+The `run-openocd-maxdap` and `run-openocd-olimex` scripts automatically select an appropriate binary and run OpenOCD with all arguments required for MAX78000. `run-openocd-maxdap-02` is designed for MAX78002.

 ### Linux